Two Bicomplex and One Multicomplex Least Mean Square algorithms: Introduction

-In the last years the study of hypercomplex neural networks start to become more popular.
-In particular different machine learning techniques start to be developed in the framework of hypercomplex numbers such as bicomplex numbers, quaternions and Clifford algebras, see for example \cite{BS2008, JMTQG, Kobayashi1, Kobayashi2, TMQLMS, PML2020} and the references therein.
-The authors have also extended the complex perceptron algorithm to the bicomplex case in~\cite{bcplx_perceptron}.
+We study and introduce new gradient operators in the complex and bicomplex settings, inspired from the well-known Least Mean Square (LMS) algorithm invented in 1960 by Widrow and Hoff for Adaptive Linear Neuron (ADALINE).
+In the past few decades, hypercomplex neural networks have started to become more popular, different machine learning techniques have been developed in the framework of hypercomplex numbers such as bicomplex numbers, quaternions and Clifford algebras, and it has been shown that such algorithms improve efficiency, see for example \cite{BS2008, JMTQG, Kobayashi1, Kobayashi2, TMQLMS, PML2020, Valle2021}.
+It is worth mentioning that in other works, such as~\cite{Vieira1} the bicomplex neural networks were considered and a hypergeometric activation function was used, while a quaternionic counterpart of convolutional neural networks with Bessel activation functions were also studied in \cite{Vieira2}.
+Moreover, the authors of~\cite{Took} introduced a quaternionic least mean square algorithm (QLMS) for adaptive filtering of three and four dimensional processes and studied some properties of these QLMS algorithms.

-Inspired from the work of Brandwood \cite{Brandwood} we propose in this research paper to derive two bicomplex LMS algorithms extending both of the classical real and complex LMS algorithms of Widrow.
+In this research paper, inspired by the work of Brandwood, Widrow et al.~\cite{Brandwood, WMcB}, we propose to derive two bicomplex LMS algorithms extending both the classical real and complex LMS algorithms of Widrow, and extend on of these algorithm to a multicomplex LMS as well.
+We would like to mention that, in their work~\cite{bcplx_perceptron}, the authors have also extended the complex perceptron algorithm to the bicomplex case, in an effort to extend the the framework of the perceptron theory to the bicomplex case, where the XOR controversy may be resolved.

+We have not run simulations applications to demonstrate the advantages of the algorithms designed in this manuscript, however, in~\cite{Kobayashi1, Kobayashi2} a comparison between the speed and efficiency of such algorithms has been shown, for example Figures 3,4, and 5 in~\cite{Kobayashi1} and Table 1 in~\cite{Kobayashi2}.
+We posit that the same types of improved algorithmic speed will be prevalent in our case as well, as there is strong evidence in the literature that using hypercomplex analysis increase efficiencies, just as generalizing from the real case to the complex one does.

-The paper is structured as follows: in Section~\ref{bcplx_grad}, using the same type of reasoning as in the complex case above, we use notions of bicomplex analysis to establish an extension of the Wirtinger (or CR) Calculus to this case.
-In Section~\ref{BLMS_alg}, we fulfill the purpose of this paper, i.e. we establish two types of bicomplex LMS algorithms, each based on a different type of conjugation and its respective gradient operator.
+The paper is structured as follows: in Section~\ref{bcplx_grad}, following the same type of reasoning as in the complex case above, we use notions of bicomplex analysis to establish an extension of the Wirtinger (or CR) Calculus to this case.
+In Section~\ref{BLMS_alg}, we fulfill the purpose of this paper, i.e. we establish two types of bicomplex LMS algorithms, each based on a different type of conjugation and its respective gradient operator.Then, in Section~\ref{multicomplex-LMS} we use the bicomplex LMS algorithms considered in Section~\ref{BLMS_alg} to present the multicomplex counterpart of the BLMS algorithms.
+The more involved theoretical aspects and details of Section~\ref{bcplx_grad} and~\ref{BLMS_alg} are placed at the end of the paper, starting with a reiteration in Appendix A of Brandwood's work~\cite{Brandwood}, who used complex CR-Calculus to establish the complex LMS algorithm.
+In Appendix B we place the more theoretical proofs of the BCR (or bicomplex Wirtinger) calculus needed for the creation of the BLMS algorithms, while in Appendix C we place the proofs of the two BLMS algorithms we found.